 District Level: Grade-wise awards for the top five (5) rankers in each district.

-Digital Certificates: Issued to all Participants
+Digital Certificates: Issued to all participants

 School rankings are calculated only when all registered students complete the Competition, based on:

-No. All school and institute rankings are final and binding.
+All school and institute rankings are final and binding.

 No. Each participating school or institution is eligible to receive only one award, being the highest-level award for which it qualifies under the Competition rules.

-No. Awards are merit-based and subject to eligibility criteria, performance, and fulfilment of Competition rules.
+Awards are merit-based and subject to eligibility criteria, performance, and fulfilment of Competition rules.

-If a student faces a technical issue, they should immediately report it through the official support channels (email, helpline, or WhatsApp), as instructed by the Organiser.
+If a student faces a technical issue, they should immediately report it through the official support channels (email, helpline, or WhatsApp), as instructed by the organiser.

 The following are strictly prohibited during the test: